surge-synthesizer/OB-Xf/README.md

 # Themes
 You can use the original releases themes, or you can create your own.
 I will be adding a new theme soon, but for now you can use the original themes or other custom themes people have made over the years.
-If you want to add the keyboard to your theme, you will need to add the above line to your `coords.xml` file.
+If you want to add the keyboard to your theme, you will need to add the above line to your `coords.xml` file and update your background image to account for the space.

 # Building